SiaH319/Altera-DE1-SoC/README.md

 #### IO and Timers

-This section introduces the basic I/O capabilities of the DE1-SoC computer, such as the slider switches, pushbuttons, LEDs, 7-Segment displays and timers (both pollina dn interrup based). <br> <br>
+This section introduces the basic I/O capabilities of the DE1-SoC computer, such as the slider switches, pushbuttons, LEDs, 7-Segment displays and timers (both polling and interrup based). <br> <br>

 #### VGA and PS2